outlearn-content/chartbeat-riak/modules/why-riak.md

 unacceptable.
 No one can promise 100% uptime, but Riak is designed to survive network partitions and hardware failures that would significantly disrupt most databases.
-An exception to Riak's high availability approach is the optional [[strong consistency|Using Strong Consistency]] feature, which can be applied on a selective basis.
+An exception to Riak's high availability approach is the optional strong consistency feature, which can be applied on a selective basis.

 A less-heralded feature of Riak is its predictable latency.
 Because its fundamental operations---read, write, and delete---do not involve